 Treatment can take a long time, and it can be costly.
 People who have health insurance should check whether their policy covers cancer treatment.
 If it does, it should cover treatment for leukemia, including AML.

-Various other organizations can also help cover the cost of treatment and related needs, such as home care.
+Various other organizations can also help

 Doctors do not know why AML develops, so it is not possible to prevent it.